johnny-zhang-1/Chess/README.md

 \
 Instructions: Move your pieces accordingly based on how your opponent moves in chess.
 Enter your moves through the text field(h1 to h5) and have fun :)\
 \
-Class List: Board, Piece, main, ChessPanel, GameController, GraphicsExampleMain, PieceImg, Square, Pawn, Rook, Knight, Bishop, King, Queen\
+Class List: Board, Piece, ChessPanel, MyPanel, PieceImg, Pawn, Rook, Knight, Bishop, King, Queen\
 \
 UML: (will be attached with the readme)\
 \